pocketscientist/prototype/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project will be released under the Apache 2.0 License following the OpenAI Open Model Hackathon.

 ## 🙏 Acknowledgments